anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 ![](https://anovos.github.io/anovos-docs/assets/html-reports/quality-check-1.png)

-The **Quality Check** seciont conissts of a qualitative inspection of the data at a row & columnar level.
-The Quality Check consists of the following modules:
+The **Quality Check** section consists of a qualitative inspection of the data at a row & columnar level.
+It consists of the following modules:

 - **Column Level**
     - **Null Columns Detections** – Detect the sparsity of the datasets, e.g., count and percentage of missing value of attributes